sopac/pacsafe-doc/training/tonga/objectives.rst

 InaSAFE was originally developed by the Australian Government in partnership with The National Disaster Management Authority (BNPB) Indonesia, and the World Bank-(GFDRR).

-This PacSAFE training manual was developed by Geoscience Australia, based on the InaSAFE Socialisation Training Manual (`http://docs.inasafe.org/en/training/socialisation/ <http://docs.inasafe.org/en/training/socialisation/>`_) developed by Kartoza (`http://kartoza.com/ <http://kartoza.com/>`_).
+This PacSAFE training manual was developed by Geoscience Australia and |SPC|, based on the InaSAFE Socialisation Training Manual (`http://docs.inasafe.org/en/training/socialisation/ <http://docs.inasafe.org/en/training/socialisation/>`_) developed by Kartoza (`http://kartoza.com/ <http://kartoza.com/>`_).

 Licence
 -------